top of page

 I won't get into the details here, but suffice it to say I thought my career in music was over.
 After 5 weeks in Vancouver General Hospital and another 7 in the GF Strong Rehabilitation Centre, I miraculously recovered to the point where I was walking again, albeit with a funny limp and a tendency to plummet to the ground where I payed humble homage to the floor gods.

 The biggest problem, however, was that there was so much nerve damage left in my left hand, that I could no longer play my guitar.
 I could no longer write music.
 I was crushed beyond imagining.
-The thing I had always used to work through my feelings and get emotional relief had suddenly become the one thing that hurt me most.
+The thing I had always used to work through my feelings and get emotional relief, my identity, had suddenly become the one thing that hurt me most.
 I grieved over a lot of losses after acquiring my disability.
 Arguably, this was the worst.
 It took me years to get over that hurt.

 I freaking love it.